Please feel free to contact us if you have questions that are not addressed below.

 Should I use my UMass Dartmouth email account and how do I activate it?

 Email accounts are provided to every UMass Dartmouth student.
 This is an official means of communication for UMass Dartmouth notifications, alerts, announcements and events.
 More information about our email system, Zimbra, can be found here.
-For additional information about technology at UMD, visit the Computing and Information Technology Services (CITS) website at http://www.umassd.edu/cits/.
+For additional information about technology at UMass Dartmouth, visit Computing and Information Technology Services (CITS).

 If the University Extension course that I need to graduate is full, what can I do?